 The Importance of Training

-Cardiac arrest training provides an effective means of honing your team's skills.
+Cardiac arrest training hones your team's skills.
 Running mega-codes will improve the flow of treatment, teamwork, and knowledge base.
 But it is critical to include the portable suction machine when conducting this valuable training.

 The simulation mannequins we use for mega-codes are extremely lifelike, but they typically are not sophisticated enough to produce airway obstructions such as mucus.
 Therefore, we typically don't include suctioning procedures in our mega-code scenarios.
 But including your portable suction unit as part of your ALS equipment assemblage is vital to the success of any code.
 So be sure it is part of your training and recertification.